input-output-hk/plutus-starter/README.md

 Set up your machine to build things with `Nix`, following the [Plutus README](https://github.com/input-output-hk/plutus/blob/master/README.adoc) (make sure to set up the binary cache!).

-To enter a development environment, simply open a terminal on the project's root and use `nix-shell` to get a bash shell:
+To enter a development environment, simply open a terminal on the project's root and use `nix-shell` to get a bash shell (expect it to build for ~30 minutes):

 ```
 $ nix-shell
 ```

-Expect it to build for ~30 minutes.

 Otherwise, you can use [direnv](https://github.com/direnv/direnv) which allows you to use your preferred shell.
-Once installed, just run:
+Once `direnv` is installed, run:

 ```
 $ echo "use nix" > .envrc # Or manually add "use nix" in .envrc if you already have one